Invoice AI Automation: The Cost-Reduction Math, Modeled

 How much does it cost to process an invoice manually?

 Manual invoice processing costs $7.00 to $15.00 per invoice depending on company size, error rates, and labor costs.
 This includes data entry, approval routing, exception handling, and filing.
-AI automation reduces this to $0.20 to $0.50 per invoice.
-That is a 95-97% cost reduction on a process most companies never measure.
+Published benchmarks support modeling cost reductions of up to 80%.
+Actual results require a verified baseline and pilot.

 How accurate is AI invoice processing?